vault81/axum-folder-router/README.md

 ## License

-This repository, is licesed permissively under the terms of the MIT license.
+This repository, is licensed permissively under the terms of the MIT license.

 ### Contribution